|

 • Peg deviation of mSOL/stSOL vs. SOL.

-Liquid staking is great for advanced users who want flexibility, but it’s best to understand the risks before diving in.
+Liquid staking is great for advanced users who want flexibility, but it is best to understand the risks before diving in.

 Future of Staking on Solana